21t4s Teaching Resources

 - How will you assess learners?

-Move on to Implementation Models
+When you have completed this page, move on to Implementation Models

 Addressing the ISTE Standards For Educators

 1a.
 Set professional learning goals to explore and apply pedagogical approaches made possible by technology and reflect on their effectiveness.

 1c.
 Stay current with research that supports improved student learning outcomes, including findings from the learning sciences.

 2b.
 Advocate for equitable access to educational technology, digital content and learning opportunities to meet the diverse needs of all students.

 2c.
 Model for colleagues the identification, exploration,

 evaluation, curation and adoption of